The Amazing Health Benefits Of Breastfeeding For Mom & Baby

 - Breastfeeding is also associated with a decreased risk of breast cancer and ovarian cancer.
 It also reduces the chances of early onset of diabetes, hypertension & hyperlipidemia (a condition in which your blood has too many lipids).
 All of these, in turn, minimizes the risk of cardiac diseases and stroke.

-While breastfeeding can seem simple, some new moms may need some help and coaching.
+While there are numerous positive effects of breastfeeding and it can seem simple, some new moms may need help and coaching.
 Depending on the questions you may have, it’s always better to reach out to your gynaecologist or your pediatrician or a lactation consultant who can help you safely navigate through any bump along the way.
 Download the MFine app and get in touch with the best doctors in your city.